wrtobin/las/README.md

 Anything which explicitly makes calls to the backend API is implemented in the lasXXX_impl.h file, and is implemented as an inline function.

 Following these guidelines (see lasSparskit.h and lasSparskit_impl.h for an example) allows the use of these functions to be zero-overhead when building in release mode using -O3.

+## Style Guide

+Until I get around to an actual style guide refer to the SCOREC/Core (style guide)[https://github.com/SCOREC/core/blob/develop/STYLE.md] and mimic the rest of the codebase.
+Specifically: spaces not tabs, 2-space indentation, no trailing whitespace, no empty lines.

+## Dependencies
+Currently the library links against libraries from (SCOREC/CORE)[https://github.com/SCOREC/core] and optionally (PETSc)[https://www.mcs.anl.gov/petsc/].